On the Maximal Monotone Operators in Hadamard Spaces: Introduction

 \section{Introduction}

-{\mathrm{CAT}} {{\scalebox{0.7}{$^{\lozenge}$}}} {{\scalebox{0.45}{${\lozenge}$}}} Recently, the concept of Hadamard spaces have gained considerable attention.
-They have been applied to several areas of mathematics, such as convex optimization, fixed point theory, ergodic theory, geometric group theory, computational biology, and bio-informatics.
-Hadamard spaces are nonlinear generalizations of Hilbert spaces.
+Recently, the concept of Hadamard spaces has gained considerable attention.
+They have been applied to several areas of mathematics, such as convex optimization, fixed point theory, ergodic theory, geometric group theory, computational biology, and also bio-informatics.
+There are many generalizations of Hilbert spaces with different points of views.
+A nonlinear generalization of Hilbert spaces are Hadamard spaces. {\mathrm{CAT}} {{\scalebox{0.7}{$^{\lozenge}$}}} {{\scalebox{0.45}{${\lozenge}$}}}

 More precisely, Hadamard spaces are complete metric spaces with a non-positive curvature, also known as complete $\cat(0)$ spaces.
-Real hyperbolic $n$-spaces, $\mathbb{R}$-trees, Hadamard manifolds, Euclidean buildings, nonlinear Lebesgue spaces, Hilbert balls, and complete simply connected Riemannian manifolds of a non-positive sectional curvature are important examples of Hadamard spaces.
-For other examples, see {\rm{\rm\cite[Chapter II.1, 1.15]{BridsonHaefliger}}}.
+Classical real hyperbolic $n$-spaces, $\mathbb{R}$-trees, Hadamard manifolds, Euclidean buildings, nonlinear Lebesgue spaces, Hilbert balls, and complete simply connected Riemannian manifolds of a non-positive sectional curvature are important examples of Hadamard spaces.
+For more details and other examples, see {\rm{\rm\cite[Chapter II.1, 1.15]{BridsonHaefliger}}}.

-Historically, the notion of non-positive curvature spaces were mentioned by J. Hadamard and E. Cartan in the 1920's.
+It is well known that, the notion of non-positive curvature spaces were mentioned by J. Hadamard and E. Cartan in the 1920's.
 In 1950, H. Busemann and A.D.
 Aleksandrov generalized the concept of geodesic metric spaces based on the concept of manifolds with a non-positive sectional curvature.
-Gromov conceived the acronym $\cat(0)$ for a non-positive curvature geodesic metric space.
+Gromov suggested the notation $\cat(0)$ for a non-positive curvature geodesic metric space.
 The letters C, A and T in $\cat(0)$ stand for Cartan, Aleksandrov and Toponogov, respectively.

-Monotone operator theory plays an important role in several areas of pure and applied mathematics such as nonlinear analysis, nonlinear functional analysis, convex analysis and convex optimization theory, for more details see \cite{Bauschke2017,Borwein} and the references cited therein.
-The first application of the concept of monotone operator was made implicitly by Golomb \cite{Golomb1935}, but the notion of monotone operators was introduced independently by Kacurovskii \cite{Kacurovski1960}, Zarantonello \cite{Zarantonello1960} and Minty \cite{Minty1962}.
+Monotone operator theory plays an important role in several different areas of pure and applied mathematics such as nonlinear analysis, nonlinear functional analysis, convex analysis and convex optimization theory, for more details see \cite{Bauschke2017,Borwein} and the references cited therein.
+The first application of the concept of monotone operator was made implicitly by M. Golomb \cite{Golomb1935}, but the notion of monotone operators was introduced independently by Kacurovskii \cite{Kacurovski1960}, Zarantonello \cite{Zarantonello1960} and Minty \cite{Minty1962}.
 During these years, the theory of monotone operators has found many generalizations and applications, for instance, see \cite{AYMY2022,AAJRR2022,[m],AlizadehRoohi,AliHadjRoohi2012,[71],[89],[1],MPP2015,NaLucThe,[rr],[139],Verona1,Y1994}.